 Friendship * Peace * Wisdom * Forgiveness * Humility * Trust

 Reverence * Compassion * Service * Hope * Justice * Endurance

 Each half-term has a specific Christian value which is the focus for collective worship and for prayer space activities.
 In the Autumn term the Christian values were Friendship and Peace.
-The values for this term are Wisdom and Forgiveness.
+The value for this half term is Reverence.

 Clandon School has a Faith Council made up of two pupils from each year group, It meets regularly under the guidance of Miss Linington, the school's RE Coordinator, and occasionally leads Collective Worship for the whole school.